A Summary of European Pre-History

 into three linguistic areas - the ancestors of the Basques, the

 Uralic languages, and the PIE languages - which each expanded

 from three "refuges" - Spain, the Ukraine, and the Balkans,

 My theory (admittedly that of an amateur!) is that all of these

 are, in part, correct.
 I suggest that there were actually five

 linguistic areas at the end of the ice age: the Atlantic area

-Crete, Cyprus), the Proto-Uralic area (Finland, the Baltic area,
+Crete, Cyprus, and much of Anatolia), the Proto-Uralic area (Finland, the Baltic area,

 and northern Russia), and the PIE area (central Europe, from the